The Bankrate promise

 Replacement cost value versus actual cash value

 For dwelling and personal property coverage, either replacement cost or actual cash value applies.
-With replacement cost value, the home or personal property will be covered for the cost to replace what is damaged in a covered loss at the time of the claim, without depreciation.
+With replacement cost value, the home or personal property would be covered for the cost to replace what is damaged in a covered loss at the time of the claim, without depreciation.
 Actual cash value considers depreciation when determining your claim payout amount.
 Some insurance companies automatically include replacement cost for dwelling and personal property coverage, while other companies require it be added as an endorsement.

 - Policy number: The unique number identifying your policy.
 This number is used in all transactions, including filing and tracking a claim.

-- Policyholder address: The location of the insured property, which may or may not be the same as the mailing address.
+- Property address: The location of the insured property, which may or may not be the same as the mailing address.

-- Policy period: The dates listed are the start and end dates of the current policy term.
-Most home insurance policies automatically renew but contact your property insurer if you receive a nonrenewal notice.
+- Policy period: The dates listed are the start and end dates of the policy term.
+Most home insurance policies automatically renew, but you should contact your property insurer if you receive a nonrenewal notice.

 - Coverage types and limits: The specific coverage types included in the home insurance policy or selected by the named insured.